 The UO continues to achieve unprecedented levels of success in enrollment.
 The past years have seen the UO set historic records in the academic quality and diversity of incoming classes—and 2018 was another banner year.

-For the sixth year in a row, the incoming class was the most diverse in university history, and traditionally under-represented students accounted for nearly 31 percent of the class.
-The new class also offers socio-economic diversity—39 percent of incoming freshmen from Oregon are eligible for federal Pell Grants, which are intended for students from lower-income households.
+For the ninth year in a row, the incoming class was the most diverse in university history, and traditionally under-represented students accounted for 36 percent of the class.
+The new class also offers socio-economic diversity—this was the largest class of incoming freshmen from Oregon who are eligible for federal Pell Grants, which are intended for students from lower-income households.
+On the tenth year of Pathway Oregon and the sixth year since we redesigned the program we have enrolled more than 800 new students, which is a new record by over 100 students.
+This is the largest Pathway Oregon class ever and represents a doubling of the freshmen class since we redesigned the program in 2013.
 Additionally, the academic achievements of this year's new class are remarkable.
 The average GPA of incoming freshmen remains exponentially higher than 10 years ago and their average SAT and ACT scores set a new UO record.
 But we don't stop there.
 We care and support students while they live and learn on campus in University Housing, visit the Counseling and Testing Center or Health Center.
 We also support community education through our Continuing and Professional Education progam.

 STUDENT LIFE CYCLE